HewlettPackard/ironic-oneview-cli/README.md

 For more information about the created Ironic port, use the following command:

     $ openstack baremetal port show <port>

+### Server Profile Template List

+The tool offers a command to list `Server Profile Templates`.
+For that use the following command:

+    $ ironic-oneview server-profile-template-list

+### Server Hardware List

+The tool offers a command to list `Server Hardware` compatible with a specific `Server Profile Template`.
+For that use the following command:

+    $ ironic-oneview server-hardware-list

 ### Node delete